 In a statement to the US Securities and Exchange Commission (SEC), software maker SolarWinds tried to downplay the impact of the recent cyber attack on its systems.

-We will remind, on Sunday, December 13, SolarWinds announced that it was the victim of a cyber attack.
+On Sunday, December 13, SolarWinds announced that it was the victim of a cyber attack.
 Hackers working for the government of an unknown country hacked into its networks and injected malware into updates to the Orion software platform, which is used to manage and monitor IT resources.
 According to the manufacturer's notice, the malware was embedded in Orion versions 2019.4 to 2020.2.1, released March-June 2020.

 Modified firmware versions allowed hackers to deploy additional malware on SolarWinds customers' networks.
-In particular, the information security company FireEye , the US Department of the Treasury and the Telecommunications and Information Administration (NTIA) of the US Department of Commerce were hacked in this way .
+In particular, the information security company FireEye, the US Department of the Treasury, and the Telecommunications and Information Administration (NTIA) of the US Department of Commerce were hacked in this way.
 The hack of the US Department of Homeland Security, which became known on Monday, December 14, is also believed to be part of this malicious campaign.

 Although it was initially believed that the incident could have affected all SolarWinds customers, according to a statement filed with the SEC, the scale of the incident is much smaller.
 Of the company's 300,000 customers, only 33,000 use the Orion platform, and only 18,000 have installed malicious updates.
 The manufacturer notified all Orion users about the incident (even those who did not install malicious updates) and provided appropriate recommendations.